Consumedgrub2/Emu_Client/README.md

 ## Installing
 Just go to the [releases tab](https://github.com/Consumedgrub2/Emu_Client/releases/latest) in this repository to get the latest HTML client!

+## Running
+Extract the .ZIP folder and locate the index.html file.
+Open it to access the client.
+You are also able to bookmark the files for easier opening later.
+Alternatively, you can jump straight to themes by opening their respective html files directly.

 # Features
 - Emulates Game Boy Advanced (GBA), Game Boy Color (GBC) w/ Original Game Boy support (GB), and Super Nintendo Entertainment System (SNES).
 - Contains the old "Gametime-player" emulator which had save states but no support for keybindings.